LAHI-RU/Black-Pepper-Leaf-Disease-Detection/README.md

 - FastAPI for the efficient backend framework
 - React community for the frontend tools and libraries

-## 📞 Support

-For support, please open an issue in the GitHub repository or contact the maintainers directly.

 ---

 Last updated: 2025-05-04

 Made with ❤️ for sustainable agriculture